 This is how it works in your (future) place of residence

-Municipality of Hof van Twente: Registering with the municipality
+Municipality of Hof van Twente: Registering a birth

 De Höfte 7